Skip to main content

 However, lenders, credit analysts, and other banking staff frequently seek tips for writing better credit memos.

-In addition, all of this data collected during the loan application and credit analysis should be put together in a way so that credit reviewers or supervisory agencies are able to reach the same decision the financial institution did and access the supporting documentation.
-Not surprisingly, many bankers find the task to be a difficult one.
+In addition, the loan application and credit analysis data should be combined in such a way that credit reviewers or supervisory agencies can reach the same decision the financial institution did and access the supporting documentation.

 Effective credit memos are clear